 How to reduce latency in MainStage

-Use advanced settings in MainStage to minimise the amount of latency (delay) you experience when playing software instruments.
+Use advanced settings in MainStage to minimize the amount of latency (delay) you experience when playing software instruments.

-Here’s how to quickly optimise your latency settings in MainStage:
+Here’s how to quickly optimize your latency settings in MainStage:

 In MainStage, load the patch or concert in which you’re experiencing the most latency.